 I have fond childhood memories of going to the Angel Stadium with my dad.
 He loved baseball and his enthusiasm for anything was contagious.
 So when spring season rolled around, I enthusiastically signed my son up for Tee-Ball.
-Swept up in the sweet memory of a simpler time, I blithefully checked the box with a “Heck yeah I’ll volunteer!”
-I was thinking along the lines of Snack Mom.
+Swept up in the sweet memory of a simpler time, I blithefully checked the volunteer box with images of snack bars and cookies.
 You can imagine my surprise when I got the call to be a Head Coach.

 “I’m sorry.
 Head…what?”